ERROR 23503: Insert or update on table violates foreign key constraint

 Description

-This error occurs when you try to insert or update a row in a table with a foreign key reference, but the referenced value doesn't exist in the parent table.
+This error occurs when you try to insert or update a row with a foreign key reference, but the referenced value doesn't exist in the parent table.
 Foreign key constraints ensure referential integrity between tables.

 Causes

-- Inserting a row with a foreign key value that doesn't exist in the referenced table
+- Inserting or updating with a foreign key value that doesn't exist in the referenced table

 - Missing parent records in data import operations